maxwroc/battery-state-card/README.md

 ## Do you like the card?

-No buy-me-a-beer option but if you do like the card please star it on [github](https://github.com/maxwroc/battery-state-card)!
-This is a great way to give feedback and motivate to continue working on it.
+If you do like the card please star it on [github](https://github.com/maxwroc/battery-state-card)!
+This is a great way to give feedback and motivation boost for me to continue working on it.
 Thanks!

 ## License